 He was so generous with his time that this morning became the highlight of my ten days in Paris and the beginning of my interest in becoming involved with the Global Greeters Network.

-The Global Greeter Network is an organisation of greeter services around the world.
+The International Greeter Association is an organisation of greeter services around the world.
 Big Apple Greeter in New York City was the first and is probably the largest, but there are now over 80 services operating worldwide.
-One of the goals of the network is to build cultural understanding by sharing a little of your world with a stranger and from my experiences with them they do a great job at this.
+One of the network’s goals is to build cultural understanding by sharing a little of your world with a stranger, and from my experiences with them, they do a great job at this.

 What does a greet involve?

-So the first thing to know is a greet is not a tour, the volunteers are not trained guides.
-It’s more like visiting a friend’s hometown and spending a few hours with them while they show you some of their favourite places.
+So the first thing to know is a greet is not a tour; the volunteers are not trained guides.
+While they may have detailed knowledge of particular interests, like history or indigenous culture or street art, time spent with a greeter is more like visiting a friend in their hometown and spending a few hours with them.
+At the same time, they show you some of their favourite places.
 All the greeters have excellent knowledge of Sydney and a real love of the city.
 Each greet is unique; we share our perspective on our city.